SENSUIKAN!

 The 77th Infantry Infantry Division lands on the Kerama Islands and by 29 March captures advance bases and anchorages.
 On 1 April, Vice Admiral (later Admiral) Raymond A. Spruance's Fifth Fleet, including more than 40 aircraft carriers, 18 battleships, 200 destroyers and over 1,000 support ships surround Okinawa.
 Lt Gen Simon B. Buckner Jr's Tenth Army (7th, 77th, 96th Infantry, 2nd, 6th Marine divisions) makes amphibious landings and takes the island from Lt Gen Ushijima Mitsuru's 32nd Army.

-The I-361, under Lt Matsuura Shoji, is in the "Todoroki" (thunderclap) group with the I-36, -165 and the I-363.
-She departs Hikari with five kaitens aboard for an area SE of Okinawa.
+I-361, still under Lt Matsuura is in the "Todoroki" (Thunderclap) group with I-36, I-165 and I-363.
+She departs Hikari with five "Kaitens" aboard for an area SE of Okinawa.

 28 May 1945: